Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 4) E Major

 E major is very common in Pop music and some country music.
-The chord shines in Blues and rock music.
+The chord really shines in Blues and rock music.
 It’s as if the E major chord is oozing testosterone, a key ingredient for rock and roll.

-Get used to the shape of this chord as it will appear continuously.
+Get used to the shape of this chord as it will appear over and over again.
 The shape is the same as another chord on this list called A minor.
+Some songs in E include “Black or White” by Michael Jackson and “Candle in the Wind” by Elton John.

 E major must have the notes: E, G#, and B.